marlshane23/SolidityProject/README.md

 Marl Shane G. Esteron

 # License
-This project is licensed under the Marl Shane Esteron License - see the LICENSE.md file for details
+This project is licensed under the Marl Shane Esteron License